cosmos/sdk-tutorials/liquidity-module/index.md

 **Note** The minimum reserve coin amount for a pool in the liquidity module is 1,000,000.
 Make sure you create enough tokens for your liquidity pools.

-Open the `config.yml` file in the top-level folder of your app directory.
+Navigate to the top-level folder of your app directory and edit the `config.yml` file.

 For the `accounts` parameter, add your username and your new token: